MarkAdell/my_articles/README.md

 console.log(evenNumbers); // [2, 4, 6, 8]
 ```

-Moving forward, we will use arrow functions for passing functions around in the code examples.
+Moving forward, we will use arrow functions to pass functions around in the code examples.

 ## Pure functions

 Pure functions are functions that have the following properties:
-1. They don't cause side effects to inputs or global state.
+1. They don't cause side effects to inputs or the global state.
 	- Making the code **Less prone to bugs**.
 2. When called with the same input, they always return the same output (Referential transparency).
 	- Making the code **Predictable**, **Testable**, **Cacheable**.
 3. They only depend on their input to produce the output.
 	- Making the code **Less prone to bugs**, **Testable**, **Composable**.

-Let's see examples of impure functions violating each these properties and then how to re-write them to be pure.
+Let's see examples of impure functions violating each of these properties and then how to rewrite them to be pure.

 ### A function that increments a number: